PointCloudSegementationOnALSandMLS/Open3D-ML/README.md

 In this fork we added configurations and data loader scripts for the DALES dataset and our new intorduced Essen-ALS and Essen-MLS dataset.
 Further we did small adjustements in the weight calculations and the models itself.

+The configurations can be found here: ml3d/configs/configs The data loader scripts are inside this folder: ml3d/datasets

+Additionally we implemented two scipts: train_dataset.py and inference_dataset.py.
+These scripts were used for training and inferencing and we found that those scipts are missing in this repository.

 To use this code it is important to run the following script in this folder:

 ```